416 Ilam Road, Fendalton, Christchurch 8052

 Treatment Approach

 Chiropractors primarily use spinal manipulation to correct misalignments or subluxations in the spine.
 The technique involves applying a controlled force to the affected area to restore normal joint mobility and function.
-Chiropractors may also use other modalities, such as exercise therapy as part of their treatment.
+Chiropractors may also use other modalities, such as exercise therapy, as part of their treatment.

 Conditions Treated